-We are switched to admin only, please email markdilley@gmail if you would like to edit.
+We have switched to admin only, please email markwdilley@gmail if you would like to edit.

 Add The Link